gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 # Configure a project

+!!!warning
+`@workleap/postcss-configs` is now in maintenance mode.
+If you're starting a new project, consider using [@workleap/rsbuild-configs](../rsbuild/default.md) instead of [@workleap/webpack-configs](../webpack/default.md), which eliminates the need for PostCSS.
+!!!

-Execute the following steps to setup [PostCSS](https://postcss.org/) for a single project.
+Execute the following steps to setup [PostCSS](https://postcss.org/) for a single project :point_down:

 ## Install the packages